 Babies and toddlers learn through play!
-I tried to use flash cards with my two year old, it would only work for small periods of time.
-But when we used games that targeted the same skills- he was engaged for way longer.
+When we use games that target developmental skills- It’s a win win.
+I’m not saying we don’t have the flashing Paw Patrol toys, but it’s essential that I have at least some open ended and educational toys.
 For Christmas and birthdays, I love to focus on the gifts for babies and toddlers that help them with their developmental milestones, like fine motor skills or inserting objects into another.
 The toys that work on skills for our babies’ continued growth.

-If you want to read more about developmental milestones, head over to my routine main page where you can link to daily schedules.
+If you want to read more about developmental milestones, head over to my routine main page that links to daily schedules from newborns to 2 year olds.
 They include everything about that age group (also listed below!).
 Lastly, there are some gifts that are just amazing for parents because they keep our kids engaged or calm, so they had to be mentioned.

-This post contains affiliate links for your convenience, meaning I make a small commission to help keep the blog up and running!
+This post contains affiliate links for your convenience, meaning I make a small commission to at no additional cost to you!

 Toys for 0-6 Months Old

 - This swing is amazing for new babies, so a perfect buy for anyone that is having or just had a baby.